 If then block – Runs the blocks inside the if block only if the specified condition is met.

-If then else block – Runs the blocks inside the if block the specific condition is met.
-If the condition is not met, the blocks inside the else block will run.
+If then else block – Runs the blocks inside the if block when the specific condition is met.
+If the condition is not met, the blocks inside the other block will run.

 Wait until block – This block pauses the program until the specified condition is met.